hheisig51/NotSoBasicArduino/README.md

 Honestly, the hardest parts of this were the modifications I made.
 Learning how to stray off the path, and fix problems I made myself, that was very important to learn.
 If you're reading this, and want to modify something like that, I really recomend just saying the step-by-step out loud.
 The devil is in the details, and the proof is in the pudding.
 It may sound rather simple and even slightly dumb, but so is adding a second LED and making it fade.
 My school email is [hheisig51@charlottesvilleschools.org](mailto:hheisig51@charlottesvilleschools.org) if you would like to discuss this.

+## Variable Blink

+### Description & Code

+Alright, time to get this variable blink down.
+Once again, I have my board setup with 2 LED's, so I'm showing you how to do 2 LED's.
+We're gonna take a quick little shortcut, and borrow our [LED_Fade code](https://github.com/hheisig51/NotSoBasicArduino/edit/main/README.md#L56)
+### Evidence
+link goes here

+### Images
+draw it yourself, take a picture, make a fritzing, whatever you want to EFFECTIVELY communicate how its put together.

+### Reflection

 ## HelloFunctions

 ### Description & Code